Greta15/AUA_ENGS110_2020_GRETA/README.md

 • Add people from Contacts
-• Track Budgeting and Analytics to get all the information you need
 • Sort people by groups: Family, Friends, Co-workers, etc.
-• Sort gifts by stores
+• Sort gifts by budget your budget
-• Photos of people and gifts
+• Photos  gifts
 • View color images, full descriptions, rating and reviews of all suggested gifts before buying
-• Buy direct from supplier or manufacturer